GreanBeetle/redux-saga/README.md

 In the context of Redux Saga, `yield all([ ...FooSagas, ...BarSagas, ...EtcSagas ])`, returns an array of sagas that are then run in paralell.
 TO-DO FIX THIS EXPLANATION IT'S WEAK AND DOESN'T EVEN MAKE SENSE TO ME.

+### Sagas, "put"

+See src/sagas/user

+Essentially, put allows you to dispatch an action from within a saga/generator function.